Hey, everyone! This is Matt from Kenhub, and in this tutorial, we will talk about the left atrium of the heart.

 The mitral valve is also known as the bicuspid valve because it is formed by two septal cusps.
 Occasionally, it is also mentioned in literature as the left atrioventricular valve.
 The blood supply to the left atrium is governed by the left circumflex coronary artery, and it is drained by the oblique vein of the left atrium, which arises during embryonic development from the left side of the fetal superior vena cava.

 The main anatomical structure of note is the foramen ovala, which is a foramen within the atrial walls that allows blood to shunt between the two atria during embryonic development.
 Normally, around the time of birth, this hole in the cardiac wall closes.
-Otherwise, it is known as a congenital heart defect named patent ductus arteriosus.
+Otherwise, it is known as a congenital heart defect named patent foramen ovale.
 It is not, however, generally problematic in child or adulthood.